david-xhk/binary_tree/README.rst

 to_string()
 ^^^^^^^^^^^
-Just as a tree can be constructed from string, it can be deconstructed back into one too, using :func:`tree.to_string`.
+Just as a tree can be constructed from string, it can be deconstructed back into one too, using :func:`tree.to_string() <binary_tree.tree.to_string>`.

 >>> tree.to_string(root)
 "1,2,3,4,,5"